August 9, 2021

 8. Developing a healthy relationship with food.

-At Eddins Counseling Group, we have therapists who specialize in trauma and can be there for you during this challenging time.
-A counselor can be a guide through the worst of times and a sounding board through the best.
+Did you experience a traumatic event?
+Are you suffering from trauma symptoms that are interrupting your life?
+At Eddins Counseling Group we have PTSD and trauma therapists who can be there for you during this challenging time.
+Trauma therapy can guide you through the worst of times and is a sounding board through the best.

 Grounding & Self Soothing